KYeshwanthR/PneumoniaDetection/README.md

 # Pneumonia Detection

-This project uses a pre-trained EfficientNet model to detect pneumonia from X-ray images.
-The model is deployed using Streamlit for a web-based interface.

 ## Requirements

 Make sure you have the required packages installed.
 You can install them using the following command: